 A Will of Their Own: Cross-Cultural Perspectives on Working Children Manfred Liebel Anteprima limitata - 2013 |

-A Will of Their Own: Cross-Cultural Perspectives on Working Children Manfred Liebel Visualizzazione brani - 2004 |
+A Will of Their Own: Cross-Cultural Perspectives on Working Children Manfred Liebel Visualizzazione estratti - 2004 |

 Parole e frasi comuni

-able according action activities adults animals approach areas aspects attempt attendance become boys carried cent child childhood children and adolescents concept considered context contribution countries cultural demand dependent early earn economic educational effects employment example experience exploitation expression extent fact forms frequently gainful girls give given groups hand household human ibid ideas important increase independent individual initiative instance institutions interests involved kind labour learning less lives longer looking means nature needs North objects observed organizations paid parents participation particular performed perspective play positive possible practical present problems production projects pupils question reason reference regarded relations reported responsibility result rule seen sense significance situation social societies South street structures tasks various Western workers young
+able according action activities adults animals approach areas aspects attempt attendance become boys carried cent child child labour childhood children and adolescents concept considered context contribution countries cultural demand dependent early earn economic educational effects employment example experience exploitation extent fact forms frequently gainful girls give given groups hand household human ibid ideas important increase independent individual initiative instance institutions interests involved kind labour learning less lives longer looking means nature needs North objects observed organizations paid parents participation particular performed perspective play positive possible practical present problems production projects pupils question reason reference regarded relations reported responsibility result rule seen sense significance situation social societies South street structures tasks various Western workers young